 The second contentious issue, the exposure of people and animals to electromagnetic fields (EMFs) has, since Wertheimer & Leeper's research in 1979, generated a great deal of public attention.
-Attention has led to robust public debate on a global scale with little or no consensus seeming to have been emerged (for a more detail discussion see 6.9 Health issues on page 40 above).
+Attention has led to robust public debate on a global scale with little or no consensus seeming to have been emerged (for a more detail discussion see 7.9 Health issues on page 63 above).
 In 2012, Teepen and van Dijck evaluated the evidence of a causal relationship between EMF and childhood leukaemia.
 They then suggest that, although evidence points to the potential health impacts being limited, it would be advisable in densely populated areas and close to schools, to reduce exposure from power lines.
 They also advocate for further research to gain greater insight on the topic.

 What has been highlighted at the social level is that all this uncertainly has indeed resulted in concerns, whether real or not, amongst the public about the risks of living in close proximity to electrical power lines and electrical substations, with a growing body of knowledge warning of the dangers of EMFs.
-These fears need to be noted and addressed in the light of this mounting evidence.
+These fears need to be noted and addressed in the light of this mounting evidence and the upgrade of the project from a 275 kV to a 400 kV transmission line.
+Apart from noting public perception associated with the transmission of electricity and electromagnetic fields the technicalities of this risk are beyond the scope of expertise of this report.